cristianames/TADP/README.md

 Language guide: https://docs.google.com/document/d/1h9nNG82xynkPSq0L-ZiJqvDDsFo3qH33kOKxi_T5tvI/pub

 #Execute
-To execute the program just open a terminal, load the file 'server.rb' and execute Init.start() command.
-After that,  you can use all the features that the program provides toyou.
+To execute the program just open a terminal and require the file 'pattern_matching.rb'.
+After that,  you can use all the features that the program provides to you.

 #IRB
 In order to run the program with irb, first make sure you already got irb installed on your computer, then just type irb to run the irb program